mmottl/lacaml/README.md

 Some computer and OS-vendors like Apple distribute their own implementations with their products (e.g. `vecLib`).

 There is also [ATLAS](http://www.netlib.org/atlas), a very efficient and compatible substitute for BLAS.
-It specializes code for specific architectures.
+It specializes code for the architecture it is compiled on.
 Binary packages (e.g. RPMs) for Linux should be available from your distribution vendor's site.

 ---------------------------------------------------------------------------